Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

    chcon -R system_u:system_r:httpd_t:s0 /srv/myapp/appdata/static
    setenforce 1

-We now need to install a `SELinux policy`_ (that I created for this project) to allow nginx and uWSGI to communicate.
+We now need to install a `SELinux policy`_ (that I created for this project; updated 2020-05-01) to allow nginx and uWSGI to communicate.
-Download it and run:
+Download `nginx-uwsgi.pp`_ and run:

 .. code:: sh